Cortezz/ArqSw_BetESS/README.md

   3 - Bookies/Punters should be notified when odds from an event they're following change or when the event itself ends.
   Those features should be implemented with the Observer Design Pattern.

   4 -  The punter can search his bet history using filters.
-The filters must allow conjugation of logical expression and have to be created during runtime.
+The filters must allow conjugation of logical expressions and have to be created during runtime.
       Implemented with the Criteria Design Pattern.